quicwg/base-drafts/draft-ietf-quic-transport.md

   on wire in place of the version number specified in this document.
 This value MUST NOT be a reserved version ({{versions}}).

-* Packet type modifier; a two-bit value that is to be applied as a bit-wise exclusive or (XOR) to the Long Packet Type of the long header packet ({{long-header}}).
-This XOR is applied after the packets are encrypted and before they are decrypted.
+* Packet type modifier; a two-bit value that obfuscates the Long Packet Type of a long header packet ({{long-header}}).
+The long packet type bits of a long header packet is encoded as an bti-wise exclusive or (XOR) of the packet type modifier and the type numbers defined in {{long-packet-types}}.

 * Alternative initial salt; a 16-byte binary blob that is to be used in place of the initial salt defined in section 5.2 of {{QUIC-TLS}}.